 Romantic films and incessant Valentine’s Day commercials tend to make us single folk feel inadequate because we didn’t fall in love during a comedic meet-cute and no one is going to surprise us with diamonds or a romantic getaway.

 As I considered it more closely and removed those societal expectations, however, I eventually came to realize that I can be my own damned valentine.

 I can “be mine.”

-Look, just because you’re spending Valentine’s Day by yourself doesn’t mean you can’t have a fulfilling and meaningful day — and I’ll tell you how.
+Look, just because you’re single on Valentine’s Day, it doesn’t mean you can’t have a fulfilling and meaningful day — and I’ll tell you how.

 In this article, I’ll cover:

 Why Do People Feel Lonely On Valentine’s Day?

 If spending Valentine’s Day solo has you feeling a little down, you’re not alone.

 One study done by the AARP Foundation discovered that 26% of non-married adults who don’t have a significant other are more likely to feel lonely when thinking about Valentine’s day than those who are dating.